grekszadalma/aws-saac03-stephane-maarek-2026/section12-s3-intro.md

 - Permanent deletes are not replicated for safety
 - Replication does not chain across multiple buckets

+## Amazon S3 Storage Classes – Hands-on Notes

+### Creating a Bucket and Uploading Objects
+- Create a new S3 bucket
+- Upload a file (e.g., `coffee.jpg`)
+- During upload, you can select the **storage class**

+---

+### Available Storage Classes (UI Overview)
+- **S3 Standard** (default)
+  - Frequent access, low latency

+- **S3 Intelligent-Tiering**
+  - Automatically moves objects based on usage patterns

+- **S3 Standard-IA**
+  - Infrequently accessed data with fast retrieval

+- **S3 One Zone-IA**
+  - Stored in a single AZ
+  - Lower cost, but risk of data loss if AZ fails

+- **Glacier Storage Classes**
+  - Glacier Instant Retrieval (milliseconds access)
+  - Glacier Flexible Retrieval (minutes to hours)
+  - Glacier Deep Archive (hours to days)

+- **Reduced Redundancy Storage (RRS)**
+  - Deprecated (no longer recommended)

+---

+### Changing Storage Class After Upload
+- Go to **Object → Properties**
+- Edit **Storage Class**
+- You can move objects between classes manually

+Examples:
+- Standard-IA → One Zone-IA
+- One Zone-IA → Glacier Instant Retrieval
+- Any class → Intelligent-Tiering

+---

+### Lifecycle Rules (Automation)

+Automate transitions between storage classes:

+- Go to **Bucket → Management → Lifecycle rules**
+- Create a rule:
+  - Apply to all objects or specific prefixes
+  - Define transitions based on object age

+Example lifecycle:
+- After 30 days → move to **Standard-IA**
+- After 60 days → move to **Intelligent-Tiering**
+- After 180 days → move to **Glacier Flexible Retrieval**

+---

+### Key Takeaways
+- Storage class can be:
+  - Set at upload
+  - Modified manually
+  - Automated via lifecycle rules
+- Choose based on:
+  - Access frequency
+  - Cost requirements
+  - Retrieval time needs
+- Lifecycle rules help optimize cost over time automatically
 <img width="1195" height="492" alt="image" src="https://github.com/user-attachments/assets/ac60a14c-f990-43ae-9aa8-492a2c54ffda" />

 <img width="1217" height="431" alt="image" src="https://github.com/user-attachments/assets/663e74a4-c28a-4c71-9304-ca7043830ee5" />

+## S3 Express One Zone Storage Class

+- A specialized Amazon S3 storage class designed for **high performance in a single Availability Zone (AZ)**.

+### Key Characteristics

+- Uses a **directory bucket**, a special type of S3 bucket.
+- Data is stored in **one specific AZ** (user selects the AZ).
+- Unlike standard S3, data is **not distributed across multiple AZs**.

+### Performance

+- Extremely high performance:
+  - Handles **hundreds of thousands of requests per second**
+  - **Single-digit millisecond latency**
+- Around **10x faster** than S3 Standard
+- Up to **50% lower cost** compared to S3 Standard

+### Trade-offs

+- **Lower availability** (only one AZ)
+- If the selected AZ fails, data becomes unavailable
+- Still maintains **high durability**, but less resilient than multi-AZ storage

+### Benefits

+- **Co-location of compute and storage** in the same AZ
+- Reduced latency
+- Lower networking costs

+### Use Cases

+- Latency-sensitive applications
+- Data-intensive workloads
+- AI/ML training
+- Financial modeling
+- Media processing
+- High-performance computing (HPC)

+### Integrations

+- Works well with AWS data and analytics services:
+  - SageMaker
+  - Athena
+  - EMR
+  - Glue

+### Summary

+- Best suited for **high-performance workloads** that can tolerate lower availability.
+- Ideal when **speed and cost efficiency** are more important than multi-AZ resilience.

+Questions:

+Question 1:

+You're getting errors while trying to create a new S3 bucket named "dev".
+You're using a new AWS Account with no S3 buckets created before.
+And you double-checked and found that you have the correct IAM permissions to create S3 Buckets.
+What is a possible cause for this?
+- S3 bucket names should be globally unique and dev is probably already taken

+Question 2:

+You have enabled versioning in your S3 bucket which already contains a lot of files.
+Which version will the existing files have?
+- null

+Question 3:

+You have updated an S3 bucket policy to allow IAM users to read/write files in the S3 bucket, but one of the users complain that he can't perform a PutObject API call.
+What is a possible cause for this?
+- The IAM user must have an explicit DENY in the attached IAM Policy

+Question 4:

+You want the content of an S3 bucket to be fully available in different AWS Regions.
+That will help your team perform data analysis at the lowest latency and cost possible.
+What S3 feature should you use?
+- S3 Replication

+Question 5:

+You have 3 S3 buckets.
+One source bucket A, and two destination buckets B and C in different AWS Regions.
+You want to replicate objects from bucket A to both bucket B and C. How would you achieve this?
+- Configure replication from bucket A to bucket B, then from bucket A to bucket B

+Question 6:

+Which of the following is NOT a Glacier Deep Archive retrieval mode?
+- Expedited (1-5 minutes)

+Question 7:

+Which of the following is NOT a Glacier Flexible retrieval mode?
+- Instant (10 seconds)